Unseen Stories: Behind the Lens with Photographers Tara Moller and Mary Quincy

 It pushed her to be a member of The Circle to help and support women who can’t be heard and to fight for equal rights.
 Just like she prefers to be “unseen” on social media by not showing herself, these images are “unseen” as well as they are from her private collection.

 Tara Moller is a highly experienced, award-winning photographer based in the UK.
 She discovered her passion for creativity through her appreciation of the ocean and breath-taking surroundings.
 From the age of 17, she was inspired by her grandmother’s work, which was featured in the National Geographic and Vogue.
 Seeing this drove Tara to start exploring and taking her own photographs.
 Being able to explore different cultures and capture unseen stories globally is key to Tara’s work.

 Rashmi Dube is a lawyer, CEO, business thought leader and writer.
 Rashmi’s day job includes Future Thinking and helping business bring the future to their business now by pivoting and turning their business and brands around.
 Although Rashmi is relatively a new member to the Circle, having joined in 2018, she has already contributed by raising funds with her fellow paddlers in a dragon boat race, paddling 21 miles along the Thames in The Great River Race, writing blogs and contributing her time in many other ways.
 Rashmi is passionate about being an advocate for women and girls globally and ensure that they are being seen and heard.

-In addition, prints for download and screen savers will be available on a webpage generously donated by one of The Circle’s members.
+You can still download prints and screen savers through a webpage generously donated by one of The Circle’s members.
 Click this link to view the photos available for download with a donation that will support our Women and Girls Solidarity Fund.